weavejester/cljfmt/README.md

   true if cljfmt should break hashmaps onto multiple lines.
 This will convert `{:a 1 :b 2}` to `{:a 1\n:b 2}`.
 Defaults to false.

+* `:sort-ns-references?` -
+  true if cljfmt should alphanumerically sort the requires, imports and other references in the `ns` forms at the top of your namespaces.
+  Defaults to false.

 You can also configure the behavior of cljfmt:

 * `:paths` - determines which directories to include in the